East Strickland languages: Vocabulary comparison

-The following basic vocabulary words are from McElhanon & Voorhoeve (1970), Shaw (1973), and Shaw (1986), as cited in the Trans-New Guinea database:
+The following basic vocabulary words are from McElhanon & Voorhoeve (1970), Shaw (1973), and Shaw (1986), as cited in the Trans-New Guinea database.

+The words cited constitute translation equivalents, whether they are cognate (e.g. ulugib, ulukib, ulʌkib for “head”) or not (e.g. dob, helehai, tano for “one”).

 Evolution

-Supposed East Strickland reflexes of proto-Trans-New Guinea (pTNG) etyma are:
+Proposed East Strickland reflexes of proto-Trans-New Guinea (pTNG) etyma are: